firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/3shul.md

 ## Motor Pairing & Field-Weakening Insights

+- Arnau’s Valencia build plan pairs twin G300s with Ambrosini 75H motors, a 22 S 10 P P45B pack, and a 10 mm RTR aluminum spreader purely to tame controller temps while the pack is finished—treat heat sinking as mandatory when leaning on readily available G-series hardware for race duty.[^arnau_valencia]
 - 3Shul’s C700 motor catalogue documents 70H vs. 75H rim options, ~28.6 KV windings, and 350 A phase capability while warning that counterfeit Panasonic packs marketed alongside the hubs cannot sustain the advertised performance—quality cells and sag monitoring remain non-negotiable.[^c700_hub]
 - Race teams pushing 22 S+ builds still log each pull, monitor pack sag, and treat ≥10 P parallels with copper busbars as the minimum for sustained 200 A-per-controller launches.[^race22s]
 - Volkan’s Langfeite GT2RS telemetry shows twin LY hubs on 24 S 20 P EVE 40PL packs pulling 330 A phase / 170 A battery with ~3 V sag while 100 A of field weakening holds 20 kHz switching; correcting a mis-set 30-pole magnet count to the real 40 poles dropped the claimed 150–160 km/h to ~120 km/h GPS—validate sensors before celebrating speed gains.[^volkan_gt2rs]

 ## Packaging & Integration Notes

+- Fresh G300 teardowns revealed an 18-FET stack literally bedded in thick thermal compound that floods into the CNC housing; messy or not, the paste turns the enclosure into a dual-sided heatsink so builders now resist scraping it out during QC checks.[^g300_paste]
 - Rage Mechanics is revising C350 packaging with flatter capacitor stacks and dual high-current plugs to squeeze into 100 × 120 × 25 mm cavities where Little FOCer and Tronic boards keep failing—expect install footprints to shrink slightly once those batches land.[^packaging_refresh]
 - EU buyers now route orders through Face de Pin Sucé to secure 2023 batches that ship with 8 AWG motor leads and tidier harness QC instead of gambling on ad-hoc Telegram resellers.[^eu_sourcing]
 - Dual-controller Ninebot decks only fit with stripped housings and tidy harness routing; builders planning AWD conversions pair custom plates with external heatsinks to keep 22 S hardware cool.[^deck_fit]